 Shrewton Parish Council depends on having good councillors to be effective in its work with our local community.
 You can check using this link to check whether you qualify (broadly that you live or work in the village) or indeed do not qualify.
-If you qualify and would like to apply, please use this link to find out more about becoming a councillor.
+If you qualify and would like to apply, please email the Clerk email@example.com to find out more about becoming a councillor.

 There is a wealth of information available on the internet.
 Below are a few useful links.

 Councillors also need to have access to a lot of information.
 While much of this is available in the public domain, there is often associated data or advice which would be hard to find.

 This Councillors Resource area should develop over time.
 But take note that things constantly change and this information should be used with caution!
 Always confirm the currency of the information before making any use of it.